SalesforceFoundation/NPSP/Contributor/Submit-Your-Feature.md

 # Critical Changes
 # Changes
 # Issues Closed
-Fixed #905
+#905
 ~~~

 The purpose of the Critical Changes section is to highlight changes that all users need to be aware of on upgrade.
 These are generally rare.
 The Changes section should contain anything that the users should act on.
 For example, if a new field was added, let the users know the field is added and they should grant permissions in profiles and add to layouts to use it.
 The Issues Closed section should list any GitHUb issues closed - just the number with a preceding pound sign (so that it gets linked to the issue automatically): ```#123```

 ![github active pull request](img/github-active-pull-req.png)

 At this point we’ll review your pull request.
-We may come back to you with changes, in which case you can push updates to the same github branch and they’ll be automatically included in the pull request.
+We may come back to you with changes that need to be made, in which case you can push updates to the same github branch and they’ll be automatically included in the pull request.

 Once everything is hunkey dorey, we’ll approve your pull request and your changes will officially be part of NPSP!
 Congratulations!